Lethaltail/libimobiledevice-suite/README.md

 # libimobiledevice-suite (MINGW64)

-*A library to communicate with services on iOS devices using native protocols.*
+*A precompiled suite of libraries and utilities that communicate with services on iOS devices using native protocols.*

 ![](https://github.com/lethaltail/libimobiledevice-suite/actions/workflows/build.yml/badge.svg)